Editor’s note: This story was originally published in January 2017. It has been updated for accuracy and comprehensiveness.

-January 10th, 2017 — Google updated its search algorithm and this change may influence your marketing strategies.
+On January 10th, 2017 Google updated its search algorithm and the change may end up influencing your marketing strategies.

-We have been receiving some inquiries on this topic and its effect on your pop ups, so we have followed up with a deeper dive to see if webmasters have noticed any issues.
+We have been receiving some inquiries on this change and its effect on Picreel pop ups, so we thought we’d follow-up with what we know so far and see if any webmasters have noticed any issues.

-Using relevant and targeted pop ups can play an important role in your acquisition strategy, and that’s fine!
-But you don’t want to be penalized and fail your marketing efforts by tripping Google’s bots.
+As a Picreel user you already know that using relevant and targeted pop ups can play an important role in your acquisition strategy, and you don’t want to give it up.
+But you also don’t want to be penalized and fail your marketing efforts by tripping Google’s bots.

-The good news is there are 100% legitimate ways to keep your pop ups running and doing the job of converting your traffic, and Picreel is already compliant.
-Here are a few facts to help answer any popup questions:
+The good news is there are plenty of legitimate ways to keep your pop ups running and doing their job of converting your traffic.
+Even better, Picreel is already compliant.
+Here are a few facts to help answer any popup questions you may have:

 Source: Search Engine Land